 What does Open Doors do to help Christians in Eritrea?

-Open Doors works through local partners in Eritrea to support the Church through Biblical and discipleship training, spiritual and practical assistance to persecuted Christians and raising prayer and awareness for believers in the country.
+Open Doors works through local church partners in Eritrea to provide practical assistance to persecuted Christians, to support Bible and discipleship training, and to raise awareness and prayer.